Monza Practice 1: Hamilton on top with Alonso splitting Mercedes duo

 Heikki Kovalainen was on duty in place of Giedo van der garde at Caterham, while Rodolfo Gonzalez had the use of Jules Bianchi’s cockpit for the morning session.

 There was a parting shot which resembled something out of a Keystone Cops skit.
 With the session almost up Alonso ambled out the pits, stopped at the exit of the pitlane apparently to do a practice start just as Massa was going out for one last stint.
 The Brazilian was forced hard on to the brakes, smoking and all – the Ferrari pair ending up stationary, nose to tale as the session ended – now that could have been a major embarrassment!
-(Apex)
+(GP247)

 Subbed by AJN.

 Italian Grand Prix, Free Practice 1 – Friday, 6 September 2013